 Safety training is required of all graduate students receiving teaching and research assistantships or involved in laboratory research.
-Make sure that you have completed all safety training PRIOR to starting work in the lab.
-If you are unsure of the necessary training for your lab, please reach out to your faculty advisor.
+Consult with your advisor as to what training is necessary for your laboratory and make sure that you have completed all safety training PRIOR to starting work in the lab.